MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-mapuser.md

 Maps the name of a Kerberos principal to an account.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax